 In April 2008, this was achieved when Mr. Gore trained 250 additional Canadians from all across the country.
 The Montreal training was conducted by Mr. Gore in the presence of several distinguished guests, including the Premier of Quebec, the Honourable Jean Charest; the Minister of the Environment and Sustainable Development, the Honourable Line Beauchamp; and Dr. David Suzuki.
 There are now over 1000 Canadian Climate Leaders who have been trained by Mr. Gore and the Climate Reality Project.

 All Climate Reality trainees make a commitment to deliver a minimum of 10 presentations each, on a volunteer basis, within 12 months of the training.
 The majority of Climate Leaders have followed through with this pledge, and many have surpassed this objective tenfold.

 To date, over 600,000 Canadians have already participated in a Climate Reality Canada presentation.

 Climate Reality Canada works to equip these Climate Leaders with the information, skills, resources and general support they require to deliver successful presentations.
-These presentations focus not only on the science and impacts of climate change but, increasingly, regarding a range of solutions - from the personal to the global - to the climate crisis.
+These presentations focus not only on the science and impacts of climate change but, increasingly, on a range of solutions to the climate crisis - from the personal to the global.